omishanagaraju/Topic-Modelling/README.md

 ## Overview

-This repository contains Jupyter Notebook (`Topic-Modelling-Code.ipynb`) files fand associated data files in CSV (`state-of-the-union.csv`, `stopwords-en.csv`) format.
+This repository contains Jupyter Notebook (`Topic-Modelling-Code.ipynb`) files and associated data files in CSV (`state-of-the-union.csv`, `stopwords-en.csv`) format.
 This README provides instructions on how to download and use these files.

 ## Getting Started